Policy 532 - Use of Peace Officers and Crisis Teams to Remove Students with IEPs from School Grounds

 4. Denying or restricting a child’s access to equipment and devices such as walkers, wheelchairs, hearing aids, and communication boards that facilitate the child’s functioning except when temporarily removing the equipment or device is needed to prevent injury to the child or others or serious damage to the equipment or device, in which case the equipment or device shall be returned to the child as soon as possible;

-5. Interacting with a child in a manner that constitutes sexual abuse, neglect, or physical abuse under Minn.
-Stat. § 626.556;
+5. Interacting with a child in a manner that constitutes sexual abuse, neglect, or physical abuse under Minnesota Statutes chapter 260E

-6. Physical holding (as defined in Minn.
-Stat. § 125A.0941) that restricts or impairs a child’s ability to breathe;
+6. Physical holding (as defined in Minnesota Statutes section 125A.0941) that restricts or impairs a child’s ability to breathe;

 7. Withholding regularly scheduled meals or water; and/or